Nueces Strip

-According to the narrative of Mexican missionary Juan Agustín Morfi, there were so many wild horses swarming in the Nueces Strip in 1777 "that their trails make the country, utterly uninhabited by people, look as if it were the most populated in the world".
+According to the narrative of Spanish missionary Juan Agustín Morfi, there were so many wild horses swarming in the Nueces Strip in 1777 "that their trails make the country, utterly uninhabited by people, look as if it were the most populated in the world".

 In the 1830s, the Republic of Texas claimed the Rio Grande as its southern border; Mexico claimed the Nueces River (150 mi north of the Rio Grande).
 The area between the two rivers became known as the Nueces Strip.
 Both countries invaded it, but neither controlled it nor settled it.

 It was the scene of the first fighting in the Mexican–American War in 1846.
 In the Treaty of Guadalupe Hidalgo, signed in 1848, Mexico ceded the Nueces Strip to the U.S.

 Ever since 1848 the border area has had a reputation for lawlessness and smuggling, and was a main zone of activity of the Texas Rangers.
 It was also used by enslaved people fleeing on the lesser-known southern route of the Underground Railroad.